Protect Your Property from Natural Disasters

 Casualty losses are deducted on

 Schedule A as an itemized deduction.
 After the first $100 of loss, which is nondeductible, the remainder of a loss that is not reimbursed by insurance is allowed to the extent that it exceeds 10 percent of a taxpayer’s adjusted gross income (AGI).
+Under the new tax law in 2019, you can only claim losses from a federally declared disaster.
+You are not allowed to deduct losses from personal casualty and theft losses.

 If the president declares an area affected by a natural disaster a Federal Disaster Area, there are automatic extensions of the time for filing tax returns and paying taxes, waived penalties for late filing and payment of taxes, and special mailing addresses for faster processing of tax returns from disaster victims.